Engineering faster double-array Aho-Corasick automata: Introduction

 The \emph{Aho--Corasick (AC) algorithm} \cite{aho1975efficient} is a fast solution for multiple pattern matching.
 It uses an \emph{AC automaton} and performs the matching with $O(n)$ character comparisons, where $n$ is the length of an input text.
 Despite the theoretical guarantee, the practical performance of the AC algorithm is significantly affected by its internal data structure used to represent the AC automaton \cite{nieminen2007efficient}.
 Thus, carefully designing the internal data structure is vital to achieve faster matching.

 \emph{Double-array AC automata (DAACs)} are AC-automaton representations for fast matching.
 The core component is the \emph{double-array} \cite{aoe1989efficient}, a data structure to implement transition lookups in an optimal time.
-Prior experiments \cite{nieminen2007efficient} demonstrated that DAACs performed the fastest compared to various other representations.
+Prior experiments \cite{nieminen2007efficient} demonstrated that DAACs were faster than various other representations.
 Thanks to their time efficiency, double-array structures are used in a wide range of applications such as dictionary lookups \cite{darts,dartsclone}, compressed string dictionaries \cite{kanda2017compressed}, tokenization \cite{kudo-etal-2004-applying,song2021fast}, language models \cite{norimatsu2016fast,yasuhara2013efficient}, classification \cite{yoshinaga2014self}, and search engines \cite{groonga}.

 To achieve a higher performance in DAACs, it is essential to carefully design the data structure with regard to the target applications and data characteristics.
 In the three decades since the original idea of the double-array was proposed by Aoe \cite{aoe1989efficient}, many implementation techniques have been developed from different points of view, such as scalability \cite{fuketa2004new,kanda2017compressed,kanda2016compression}, cache efficiency \cite{yata2007compact,kanda2017rearrangement}, construction speed \cite{morita2001fast,oono2003fast,yata2008fast}, and specializations \cite{yata2008fast,norimatsu2016fast,yasuhara2013efficient}.
 In addition to these academic studies, many open-source libraries have been developed, e.g., \cite{darts,dartsclone,Vonng-ac,AhoCorasickDoubleArrayTrie}, which sometimes contain original techniques.
-The problem is that their ideas are not aggregated.
-Specifically, the comprehensive descriptions and experimental analyses are unavailable, which makes it difficult for engineers to implement an efficient DAAC.
+The problem is that comprehensive descriptions and experimental analyses on their ideas are not provided, which makes it difficult for engineers to implement an efficient DAAC.

 \paragraph{Our contributions}